One example among thousands, a city Pinsk, now in Belarus.

 Pogrom at Pinsk, and was noticed by wider public opinion.
 Upon a request of

-Polish authorities to president Wilson, an American mission was sent to Poland to
+Polish authorities to president Wilson, an American mission was sent to Poland Pinsk

 Morgenthau later